HaleyOrr2027/HocusPurrcus/README.md

 You’ll have to learn spell movements to block, dodge, and attack - sometimes even moving your body left or right to stop incoming spells.
 Aiming matters too, as enemies move around the screen and you’ll need to track them while staying on the move yourself.

-The project is experimenting with an IR camera system inspired by how the Nintendo Wii remote.
+The project is experimenting with an IR camera system inspired by the Nintendo Wii remote & wands at Harry Potter World at Universal Studios.
 The wand will track IR points and estimate where it’s aimed, so spells can be targeted by physically pointing instead of relying only on keyboard buttons.

 <img width="594" height="395" alt="image" src="https://github.com/user-attachments/assets/bb7ce77a-63b4-4bfa-93ba-621cb3d4598a" />